smtrz/New-York-Times---Top-Stories/ReadMe.md

-# Trending Repositories of Github
+# The New York Times - TOP Stories

-Trending Repositories of Github is an android application written in 'KOTLIN' that lists down top repositories of Github, it is designed using android's architectural components such as :
+Top Stories - NYT is an android application written in 'KOTLIN' that lists down top stories from Newyork Times and enables user to bookmark stories to be able to read them offline, it is designed using android's architectural components such as :

   - ViewModel
   - Room Persistance library
   - Live Data

 # Features

-  - 100 % offline support for devices - with an cache expiry of 2 hours
+  - 100 % offline support for Bookmarked stories
   - orientation independent
   - Easily extendible
   - Clean UI and code
-  - Mimimun API level support : 19

 ### Tech